skeledrew/ratot/README.rst

 Description
 -----------

 Have you ever wanted to remotedly access your personal computer or server?
 Have you ever wanted to do it without setting up port forwarding or otherwise making your computer accessible to the world?
-How about without using a solution such as Teamviewer (of which I've been a faithful user for years), which only provides a graphical interface, making it very suseptible to bad connections and will also eat mobile data for lunch?
+How about without using a solution such as *Teamviewer* (of which I've been a faithful user for years), which only provides a graphical interface, making it very suseptible to bad connections and will also eat your mobile data for lunch?

 Enter RAToT, a tool to allow access to Bash (and eventually other command line oriented apps) using a Telegram messenger app.
 Written in Python, it leverages the Telegram bot platform to bridge the gap between a remote machine, and whatever device you have at hand that can run a Telegram client, phone, PC, browser-only machine, etc. Just use as if you're chatting with someone.